kpavlov/langchain4j-kotlin/docs/PromptTemplates.md

 ## How does it work

-In the default implementation, `TemplateSystemMessageProvider` handles the system prompt template and `AiServices` uses the templates to generate responses.
+In the default implementation, `TemplateSystemMessageProvider` handles the system prompt template and `AiServices` uses the templates to generate prompts.

 `PromptTemplateFactory` provides `PromptTemplateFactory.Template` for `AiServices`.
 It is registered automatically via Java ServiceLoaders mechanism.
 This class is responsible for obtaining prompt templates from a `PromptTemplateSource`.